There are two parts to dbplyr SQL translation: translating dplyr

 what is done.
 In fact, even for functions that exist both in databases

-and R, you shouldn’t expect results to be identical; database
+and in R, you shouldn’t expect results to be identical; database

 programmers have different priorities than R core programmers.
 For